Cadris/college-project-final-year/README.md

-# college-project-final-year
+# College Project: Final Year
 This Repository contains the College's final year project for our Group.

-Project Name : Voice of Energy Meter
+**Project Name : Voice of Energy Meter**

+Those who want to work -> Fork the repository -> Do the work -> Create a Pull request -> I will merge them